OpenBB-finance/OpenBB/website/content/bot/reference/telegram/charts/cw.md

 # cw

-Weekly candlestick chart for the ticker/coin provided.
+This command allows the user to retrieve a weekly candlestick chart for the ticker/coin provided.
+The chart displays the opening and closing prices, the high and low prices, and the trading volume for the week for the specified ticker/coin.

 ### Usage